 The Dutch leftists, however, had reinvented a thesis which had already been criticized by Marx in his critique of Proudhon.
 The idea of a conscious and direct calculation of abstract average labor time, without passing through the mediation of money, is foreign to the communist perspective, which eventually only counts in physical quantities (in the fullest sense of the term). » (b).

-This claim by Gilles Dauvé, which helped a lot to keep the French translation of the work of the g.i.c. into obscurity, was evidently false.
+This claim by Gilles Dauvé, which helped a lot to keep the French summary of the work of the g.i.c. into obscurity, was evidently false.
 In his political escapades he developped from “anti-councilist” to one of the most outspoken ideologues of the current of “communisation” (c).
-Doing so he finally turned his back on Marx when in was shown to him in 2014 that the propositions by the g.i.c. were in complete accordance with those of Karl Marx (see the postface).
+Doing so he finally turned his back on Marx when it was shown to him in 2014 that the propositions by the g.i.c. were in complete accordance with those of Karl Marx (see the postface).

 The idea of the g.i.c., like the one of Karl Marx and Friedrich Engels, goes back to Robert Owen’s “distribution vouchers”, which are not money at all, and through which “value” and wage labor are abolished.
 The main crime which the g.i.c. committed in the eyes of Gilles Dauvé, is the rejection of the idea of planning in natura (d).
 “The communist perspective, which eventually only counts in physical quantities” is, in fact, not a single, but a double perspective: